 In season: much ado about truffles

-“The Australian truffle industry has gone from nothing 20 years ago to being the third largest in the world,” says Nigel Wood, truffle grower and judge, and founder of Truffle Melbourne.
+“The Australian truffle industry has gone from nothing 20 years ago to being the third-largest in the world,” says Nigel Wood, truffle grower and judge, and founder of Truffle Melbourne.
 “That’s a real indication of the success of the Australian industry.”

-Wood estimates that there are perhaps 300 people or more who have planted truffles in Australia, but only around two thirds of those have ever produced truffle.
+Wood estimates that there are perhaps 300 people or more who have planted truffles in Australia.
+But only around two-thirds of those have ever produced truffle.
 This is partly because inoculation techniques – a method to introduce truffle spores to tree seedlings before planting – were not as advanced a few decades ago as they are now.
 But even with improved inoculation, a grower still can’t guarantee they’ll be able to produce truffles.

 “Of course, while they’re difficult to grow they’re also difficult to find,” Wood says.
 “They’re probably the only crop I know of that humans use an animal to find.”

-Once the truffles have been found, marked and then deemed ripe enough to be harvested, they then need to be cleaned and graded.
+Once the truffles have been found, marked and deemed ripe enough to be harvested, they then need to be cleaned and graded.

 “This is why they’re so expensive,” Wood says.
-“They’re difficult to grow, they’re difficult to find, and then there are heaps of labour-intensive processes required – every single truffle has to be inspected and cleaned.
+“They’re difficult to grow, they’re difficult to find, and then there are heaps of labour-intensive processes required.
+Every single truffle has to be inspected and cleaned.
 And then you’ve got to grade them.”

 Truffles are graded by weight and shape rather than by aroma.
-But for consumers wanting to ensure they’re buying quality truffles, Wood advises to go by aroma and by feel.
+But for consumers wanting to ensure they’re buying quality truffles, Wood advises to go by aroma and feel.

 “At my place, the soil is very sandy and flinty,” Wood says.
 “If I had planted Riesling grapes instead of truffle trees, I’d be producing Riesling that has a flinty note to it.
-And the same is true with my truffles – they’ve got a citrusy, flinty note.”
+And the same is true with my truffles.
+They’ve got a citrusy, flinty note.”

 So how does an expert like Wood like to eat his truffles?
 For such an outstanding hero ingredient, it’s best to keep everything else as simple as possible.